-Gardens need people to bring them to life, and people to nourish and pass them into future hands.
-Duke Gardens volunteers are that promise to the future.
-We cannot overstate the essential contribution volunteers make to the growth, purpose and beauty of the Gardens.
+Gardens need people to bring them to life!
+Volunteers are an essential part of the growth, purpose and beauty of the Gardens.
 Volunteers bring their interests, energy, knowledge and passion to the Gardens, helping visitors by:

 - offering information

 We welcome you to expand your knowledge of the natural world and help each visitor find inspiration, enjoyment and a stronger connection to Duke Gardens.

 Adult Volunteer Opportunities - Beginning in August 2023

 Looking ahead to fall 2023, Duke Gardens is seeking volunteers who are interested in ongoing volunteer opportunities, which generally require a commitment of two to four hours per week for a minimum of six months for the following positions:

 - Garden guides: to guide youths on outdoor field trips in the Gardens.

 - Outdoor and info desk garden ambassadors: to greet and orient visitors to Duke Gardens at outdoor and indoor locations.

 - Trolley tour and walking tour docents: to lead visitors in learning more about the history, landscape design, ecology and other stories of Duke Gardens.

 To learn more about these opportunities, see volunteer opportunity descriptions below.
 As other volunteer opportunities become available, we will post them on this page.